gasawase/BookHarbour/README.md

 - marking and storing reviews
 - create a button bar for the top to control the sorting and such
 - remove duplicates
+- be able to display the reading info as the correct xhtml instead of the html string it is right now that way we can link things correctly and display things like images
+- for some reason, after you scroll for a bit, the books stop becoming buttons

 ----FEATURES I'D LIKE----